opensafely/documentation/docs/releasing-files.md

 Once reviewed, the completed review request will be emailed back to you.
 If all outputs are approved, they will then be released.
 If one or more outputs are approved subject to change, you will need to address the disclosure issues and submit a new review form detailing the changes you have made.
 ## 4. Release of reviewed files

-All approved OpenSAFELY outputs are released to the workspace they belong to on the [jobserver](https://docs.opensafely.org/job-server/).
+All approved OpenSAFELY outputs are released to the workspace they belong to on the [Jobs site](https://docs.opensafely.org/job-server/).

 ### Viewing released outputs

-View your released outputs by navigating to "Released Outputs" in the "Releases" section of your jobserver workspace.
+View your released outputs by navigating to "Released Outputs" in the "Releases" section of your workspace on the Jobs site.

 These outputs can be shared with project collaborators and published in line with our [data sharing and publication policy](https://www.opensafely.org/policies-for-researchers/#acknowledgment-and-data-sharing--publication-policy).
 Please note that you should check this for each dataset that you have used: rules may vary.